adrianmcli/truffle-next/README.md

 ## Running with `testrpc`

-We highly recommend using `truffle develop` over `testrpc`, but if you want to use `testrpc`, there are a few thing you need to do:
+We highly recommend using `truffle develop` over `testrpc`, but if you want to use `testrpc`, there are a couple things you need to do:

 - Change Line 6 of `client/lib/getWeb3.js` to use `localhost:8545` instead of `localhost:9545` so we refer to `testrpc` instead of `truffle develop`.
 - Run your `testrpc` with the following command (because [reasons](https://github.com/trufflesuite/truffle/issues/660#issuecomment-343066784)):